NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Midday Lantern (Greater).md

 **Frequency** once per day

 **Effect** You raise the lantern and unleash a blast of powerful sunlight.
-The blast has the effects of 6th-rank [[Spells/Blazing Bolt|Blazing Bolt]] using a spell attack roll of +26, with its effect determined by the number of actions you used to activate the lantern.
+The blast has the effects of 6th-rank [[Blazing Bolt|Blazing Bolt]] using a spell attack roll of +26, with its effect determined by the number of actions you used to activate the lantern.

 *Source: Pathfinder #172: Secrets of the Temple-City* *OGL*